Early Years Pupil Premium (EYPP)

 Early Years Pupil Premium is a sum of money given to schools each year by the Government to improve the attainment of disadvantaged children in the early years.
 This is based on research showing that children from low income families perform less well at school than their peers.
 Often, children who are entitled to pupil premium face challenges such as poor language and communication skills, lack of confidence and issues with attendance and punctuality.
 The pupil premium is intended to directly benefit the children who are eligible, helping to narrow the gap between them and other children in the cohort.

 The amount of the EYPP grant is £302 per eligible pupil.
 Batford Nursery School is accountable for the use of the additional funding to support those pupils who are eligible for Pupil Premium.

-The range of need represented in this group includes speech and language delay, focus and attention control, attachment, SEND, confidence issues, and limited pre-school experiences.
+The range of need represented in this group includes speech, language and communication, social and emotional, SEND and limited pre-school experiences.